prod-feng/conda-enrironment-module/README.md

 may not work correctly
 ...
 ```
-This is because that bothe conda and module are used to manage the environment here, and the two have different ways to do so.
+This is because that both conda and module are used to manage the environment here, and the two have different ways to do so.

 conda activate command will change the default $PATH of "/apps/anaconda3/bin" to the new conda env of "alpha" here to "/apps/anaconda3/envs/alphafold/bin".